pajtai/Netlumination.com/application/_posts/2010-04-08-some-standard-emacs-commands.md

 These days (since Emacs 22) these sort of customizations (the Lisp commands that are automatically executed when Emacs is started) are placed in the ".emacs.d" directory within the init.el file.
-They used to be put simply in a ".emacs" file. <a href="http://www.gnu.org/software/emacs/manual/html_node/emacs/Init-File.html">In fact when Emacs starts it tries three locations:  ~/.emacs, ~/.emacs.el, or ~/.emacs.d/init.el.</a>.
+They used to be put simply in a ".emacs" file.
+[In fact when Emacs starts it tries three locations:  ~/.emacs, ~/.emacs.el, or ~/.emacs.d/init.el.](http://www.gnu.org/software/emacs/manual/html_node/emacs/Init-File.html).
 Here "~" is your home directory.

 ### Modes